Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-Accurately localizing the user is critical in achieving a successful human following.
-In this paper, we utilized a multi-camera fusion to recognize tags attached to the user's leg for user localization.
-In multi-tag localization, it is essential to consider the tag detection algorithm failure.
+In multi-tag localization, it is essential to consider the failure detection of the tag.
 The pose of the $i$-th camera frame with respect to the $j$-th tag frame can be expressed via a homogeneous transformation matrix:

-where $T^{ci}_{tj}$ was determined when the $j$-th tag has been detected by the $i$-th camera, and $\mathbf{O_{4\times4}}$ is a null matrix when the tag was not detected. $R^{ci}_{tj}$ is a rotation matrix in $\mathbb{SO}(3)$ representing the relative orientation from the $j$-th tag frame to the $i$-th camera frame, and a translation vector $P^{ci}_{tj}$ in $\mathbb{R}^3$ represent the position of the $j$-th tag with respect to the $i$-th camera frame.
+where $T^{ci}_{tj}$ was determined when the $i$-th camera has detected the $j$-th tag, and $\mathbf{O_{4\times4}}$ is a null matrix when the tag was not detected. $R^{ci}_{tj}$ is a rotation matrix in $\mathbb{SO}(3)$ representing the relative orientation from the $j$-th tag frame to the $i$-th camera frame, and a translation vector $P^{ci}_{tj}$ in $\mathbb{R}^3$ represent the position of the $j$-th tag with respect to the $i$-th camera frame.

+Four cameras are installed as shown in \textbf{Fig. 3}.
+Camera 1 ($c_{0}$) and camera 4 ($c_{3}$) are installed at an angle of 30° to the robot's forwarding direction.
+Camera 2 ($c_{1}$) and camera 3 ($c_{2}$) are vertical to the robot's forwarding direction.
+On the one hand, multiple cameras increase the detection range.
+On the other hand, this symmetrical installation facilitates the robot's application on the user’s both sides.

-However, due to the complexity of outdoor environments, the absolute 6D pose data obtained from tag recognition may contain outliers.
-In order to reduce the impact of such outliers on tag localization, a reasonable region for the position of the tag has been defined.
-The reasonable region $R_1$ is shown in \textbf{Fig. 3(B)}.
-Tag positions outside this region are excluded.
+However, due to the complexity of outdoor environments, the absolute 6D pose data obtained from tag recognition may result in outliers.
+In order to exclude such outliers, a ``Detection Region" (see \textbf{Fig. 3}) for the tags' positions has been defined based on the range between the user and the cane robot.
+Tag positions outside this region are treated as outliers and excluded.
 The pose of the $j$-th tag relative to the cane body frame, as captured by the $i$-th camera, can be represented by

 where $T^{b}_{ci}(t) \in \mathbb{SE}(3)$ is a homogeneous transformation matrix denoting the relative pose from the $i$-th camera frame to the cane body frame. $^{ci}P^{b}_{tj}$ represents the position of the $j$-th tag relative to the cane robot, as captured by the $i$-th camera.
 After removing the outliers, we obtained the pose of multiple tags captured by different cameras.

-The pose relationship between the leg and tags is shown in \textbf{Fig. 2(A)}, and can be expressed as a homogeneous transformation matrix as follows:
+The pose relationship between the leg and tags (see \textbf{Fig. 1}) can be expressed as a homogeneous transformation matrix as follows:

-where $l_l$ is the radius of the lower leg, and $l_t$, $d_t$ are size parameters for the AprilTag attachment, as shown in \textbf{Fig. 2(A)}.
+where $l_l$ is the radius of the calf, and $l_t$ (22.5 mm), $d_t$ (50 mm) are size parameters for the AprilTag attachment.

 The states of the left and right legs are defined as follows: